 In doing this we will:

-- Actively seek to widen the circle – being thoughtful about and including the experiences of people who may not yet be involved in our movement and take steps to reach out and engage as widely as possible, using the widen the circle checklist as a guide.
+- Actively seek to widen the circle – being thoughtful about and including the experiences of people who may not yet be involved in our movement and take steps to reach out and engage as widely as possible, using the widen the circle checklist.

 - Place the responsibility for this situation with the system, not the individual.
 However, we will also recognise that each person has the responsibility and opportunity to change and be transformed through learning about systemic exclusion.